rahkooy/Pneumonia-Detection-CNN/README.md

 6. **Our Model**:
    - Has very few layers of normalisation and dropout
-   - Shows competitive accuracy and loss as the best pretrained models
+   - Shows similar accuracy and loss as the best pre-trained models
    - 95% accuracy